Pedro-marques03/host-a-static-website-on-aws/README.md

 ```

 ### Conclusion
 This project demonstrates a comprehensive approach to hosting a static website on AWS using EC2, VPC, Load Balancing, Auto Scaling, and other AWS services.
-For further details, including the reference architecture diagram and scripts, please visit the [GitHub repository](https://github.com/aosnotes77/host-a-static-website-on-aws).
+For further details, including the reference architecture diagram and scripts, please visit the [GitHub repository](https://github.com/Pedro-marques03/host-a-static-website-on-aws/).

 ---

-Feel free to modify or expand this README based on your preferences!